tkgregory/gradle-evaluation-order/README.md

-This repository is an example to go along with the article at [tomgregory.com](https://tomgregory.com/gradle-evaluation-order-for-multi-project-builds).
+This repository is an example to go along with this [YouTube tutorial video](https://youtu.be/DY6bn14Gu58) and article at [tomgregory.com](https://tomgregory.com/gradle-evaluation-order-for-multi-project-builds).

 ## Running